EatRight Ontario Print Header

 I'm trying to eat more beans and legumes but I find they cause gas.
 What do you recommend?

 Beans and legumes contain certain carbohydrates that get broken down by bacteria in our intestines.
 This can leave you feeling gassy and bloated.
-There are some easy ways to reduce the gas, and still enjoy these delicious and nutritious alternatives to meat.
+There are some easy ways to reduce the gas, and still enjoy these delicious and nutritious protein and fibre sources.

 • Soak dry beans overnight, then pour away the soaking water.
 Some of the gas-producing carbohydrates will get absorbed in the water.
 Use fresh water to cook the beans.
 Bonus – soaking the beans first makes them cook faster.
 You don't need to soak dried lentils, or yellow or green split peas.